myTerminal/power-guard/README.md

 *power-guard* provides a simple command to fill in the gap by keeping a watch over the remaining battery charge and automatically suspending (or hibernating) your system to protect your battery from damage.
 You may also run it as a service with supported init systems.

+### Suspend vs Hibernate

+*power-guard* usually prefers `suspend` over `hibernate`, but performs the latter when there is more than one battery equipped.
+This could be handy in the absence of charging points nearby and the user can quickly swap the discharged battery with a charged one and resume working without turning the computer off.

 ## Installation

 There are a few different ways to get *power-guard*.